 On the performance side, Parker has trained and has danced competitively for Dancyn Studios (San Jose, CA) and Ballet San Jose School, and at Dance City & The Arts (Southington, CT).
 He’s also taken acrobatics lessons at Paramount Tumbling & Acro Gymnastics in San Jose.
 NYC training includes private ballet lessons with Matthew Prescott (formerly of the North American Tour of BETM), private vocal lessons with Andrew Drost (founder of the Institute for American Musical Theatre) and he’s studied acting with Clifton Samuels.
 As his schedule has permitted, Parker has also taken tap classes from Thommie Retter and Gayle Greenbrook.

 In March of 2016, Parker learned that he had been accepted into the Joffrey Ballet School Musical Theater summer program on a scholarship.
 In 2018, he received a second invitation to attend the summer intensive, this time in Las Vegas.
 And, in 2019, Parker received offers of merit scholarships to several summer dance intensives.
-He has accepted one to attend the Joffrey/Cirque intensive in Las Vegas in July.
+He accepted the one to attend the Joffrey/Cirque intensive in Las Vegas and attended it in July of that year.

 Parker says that, from an early age when he first became aware of the musical, he’s dreamed of playing Billy Elliot.
 With a performance of Electricity at age five, he won the California State Talent competition in his age division.